ronste/xmlworkflow/Readme.md

-    cleanup-work                  # Clean up the working directory removing all files in work and in work/media docxtojats                    # Generate Jats XML using the docxtojats converter html                          # Convert XML to HTML using Saxon HE 12 mathjax                       # Generate PDF using mathjax
-    pagedjs                       # Generate PDF using Pagedjs
+    cleanup-work                  # Clean up the working directory removing all files in work and in work/media docxtojats                    # Generate Jats XML using the docxtojats converter html                          # Convert XML to HTML using Saxon HE 12 mathjax                       # Convert Mathl to CHTML using mathjax pagedjs                       # Generate PDF using Pagedjs
     pandoc                        # Convert docx to XML with Pandoc pandoc-pdf-html               # Generate PDF from HTML using Pandoc